vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 # Drawbacks

 - doesn't work well with async scope function
-- variables created in the closure will be a bit hard to be accessible for the outer closure. (or maybe we should accept it's return value and passed out?)
+- variables created in the closure will be a bit hard to be accessible for the outer closure. (or maybe we should accept it's return value and pass it out?)

 # Alternatives

-Maybe a `onEffectCreation` hook, which can provide more flexibility and let users easily create their own scope utils or their custom frameworks' lifecycles.
+Maybe a `onEffectCreation` hook instead, which can provide more flexibility and let users easily create their own scope utils or their custom frameworks' lifecycles.
 But that might be too flexible.

 # Adoption strategy